louiskrisdy/LapakTani/README.md

 * Clone the repository.
 * Run npm install to install the required dependencies.
 * Rename .env.example to .env and fill in the required variables, including the local database connection details.
+* Connect to the local database (i.e., mysql) and import the DBExample file.

 ## Usage
 * Run npm start to start the server.